-- Open a command-line window and change directory to the Twitter Connector installation folder - 2.
+- 1. Open a command-line window and change directory to the Twitter Connector installation folder. - 2.
 At the command line, type:

-'''

-autpassword -d -tEncryptionType [-oKeyFile] PasswordString
+autpassword -d -tEncryptionType PasswordString

-where:

-'''

 Option Description

--t EncryptionType The type of encryption:
+-tEncryptionType The type of encryption:

 • Basic

-• AES
+• AES - AES256

 For example: -tAES

--oKeyFile AES encryption and decryption requires a key file.
-This option specifies the path and file name of the key file used to decrypt the password.
-For example: -oKeyFile=./key.ky

 PasswordString The password to decrypt.

-'''

-autpassword -d -tBASIC 9t3M3t7awt/J8A

-autpassword -d -tAES -oKeyFile=./key.ky 9t3M3t7awt/J8A

-'''

-The password is returned in plain text.
+For example: autpassword -d -tBASIC 9t3M3t7awt/J8A autpassword -d -tAES PasswordString The password is returned in plain text.